 - 72% of consumers who perform a local search visit a store within 5 miles of their current location.

-Now, this is just a quick snapshot of all the stats and if you need more, check out this article I did.
-Anyhow, you can see that people choose search when they need a solution.
+You can see that people choose to search when they need a solution.
 Because of this fact, SEO is essential for success.

 A Common Mistake

 Even with the great rise of content and inbound marketing, many in the digital space have looked at SEO as a one-time technical aspect.
 Many believe all you need to do is add the correct meta information and markup, and you are good to go.
 Reality couldn’t be further from the truth.

 While there are many technical aspects to SEO, none of them are a “set it and forget it” type task.
 Instead, good SEO takes into account both technical and non-technical tactics of digital marketing and helps align them around the searcher’s intent.
 When done well, a site will not only rank but drive relevant traffic.